-Self payment drug and alcohol treatment programs are an outstanding alternative to other types of treatment programs i.e. private medical insurance and state funded programs.
-Individuals who are able to attend self payment programs pay for their entire rehabilitation process out of pocket.
+Self payment substance abuse rehab centers are an outstanding alternative to other types of treatment facilities i.e. private medical insurance and state funded programs.
+Individuals who are able to attend self payment programs pay for their entire treatment process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
 It just means that self payment is their primary method of covering the cost of their drug or alcohol treatment program.
-To learn more about self payment programs, make contact with a drug or alcohol rehabilitation facility and ask about their payment options.
-It is beneficial to contact several programs so that you have an understanding of your choices regarding treatment options and payment options.
+In order to learn more about self payment programs, contact a substance abuse rehab center and inquire as to their payment options.
+It is a good idea to contact a number of programs so that you have a comparison of your choices with regards to treatment options and payment options.